-A much-needed rectification of 1984 offers an all-you-can-eat quinoa buffet of wrongthink.
+A riotous new take on a classic fictional dystopia, with an all-you-can-eat quinoa buffet of wrongthink.

 Yippie wonks in open-toed sandals have ejected the evil capitalist overlords, compassion and charity reign supreme, buckwheat salad and artisan cashew cheese are in plentiful supply, and all strive to live their best life, all the time.